guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >[!info]
 ><span style="color: #d65d0e">namespaces</span> is a <strong>feature of the Linux kernel</strong> that allows to provide complete network isolation to different processes on the system.
 It's similar in concept to what a <span style="color: #d65d0e">Hypervisor</span> does to provide the virtual resources to the Virtual Machine.

 Namespaces keep containers isolated until docker administrator allows containers to communicate over docker virtual network on the same host.
+It specifies the resources that containers can see or access on a system.

 The processes running inside the container are in fact processes running on the underlying host.
 With process ID namespaces, each process can have multiple process IDs associated with it.